b9lab/eos-react-sample/README.md

 This project contains a sample eosio react application, built in our [eosio free course on B9lab Academy](https://academy.b9lab.com/courses/course-v1:B9lab+EOSIO-FREE+2018-09/about).
-It is only a sample and should not be used as a template for a production application!
-It's main purpose is to demonstrate one possible approach to use react for a simple eosio app, concentrating on the actual eosio interaction and simplifying the surroundings.
+It demonstrates how to interact with a smart contract using the [eosjs library](https://github.com/EOSIO/eosjs) through a UI build with [React](https://github.com/facebook/react).

+It is just an example to illustrate basic interaction, neglecting account selection, error handling, etc.

 ## Install and usage
 Install with: